nikhilesh-payyavuala/DistributedCurrency/README.md

-EEL 6935 Spring 14 (Distributed Computing) Homework 4
-Assigned: Saturday , Mar -01-2014
-Due: Friday, Mar-14-2014 (at 5 pm)
 Distributed control of currency exchange value

-In this homework, you are to implement totally-ordered multicast using Lamport’s logical clocks (textbook pages 244-248, in particular page 248).
-The goal is to keep the replicas on the 3 VMs consistent using active replication protocol (page 311).
-The idea is to have the processes on the VMs share a currency value as speci􀄮􀄞d by the pair of rates (sell rate, buy rate).
+The idea is to have the processes on the VMs share a currency value as speci􀄞d by the pair of rates (sell rate, buy rate).
 The processes can access the currency value simultaneously.
 As the same 􀆟me, concurrent update operations are allowed on the value of currency.
 An operation that occurs at a process is contained in a message that is delivered to other processes as well as the node itself.